Me and My Mates vs the Zombie Apocalypse: Plot

-After the zombie apocalypse occurs in Australia, two tradesmen, Darryl (Alex Williamson) and Joel (Jim Jefferies), meet at a telephone exchange tower to take refuge there.
-Joel shows Darryl that their friend Roy's (Greg Fleet) undead wife (Jackie Murray) is in the back of his ute, which prevents them from retrieving their beer.
+After the zombie apocalypse occurs in Australia, two tradesmen, Darryl and Joel, meet at a telephone exchange tower to take refuge there.
+Joel shows Darryl that their friend Roy's undead wife is in the back of his ute, which prevents them from retrieving their beer.
 After an argument Darryl is forced to shoot Roy's wife in the head.
-Their older friend Roy meets the two there with his daughter Emma (Adele Vuko), and Darryl proceeds to poorly flirt with Emma, much to Roy's dismay.
+Their older friend Roy meets the two there with his daughter Emma, and Darryl proceeds to poorly flirt with Emma, much to Roy's dismay.

 After discussion about their plans to survive, Joel decides to fix the 3G tower to make an emergency call to the military to alert them of their location.
 While waiting for the tower to get fixed, Emma and Darryl become intimate, during which a firework goes off in the distance and the zombies surrounding their location migrate.
-At this point two strangers wearing paintballing gear enter the tower; they are revealed to be the apprentices Ryan (Matt Popp) and Lachlan (Andy Trieu), who is Emma's boyfriend.
+At this point two strangers wearing paintballing gear enter the tower; they are revealed to be the apprentices Ryan and Lachlan, who is Emma's boyfriend.
 Joel fixes the phone line and talks with the military.
 Meanwhile, the apprentices tell the other guys that the military caused the zombie apocalypse and that calling them is the last thing they should do.
 The team argues and decides to split up: Joel, Roy and Darryl wish to get picked up by the military and Ryan, Lachlan and Emma decide to hide in case the military are in fact malicious.
 Roy begins to show symptoms that he is infected.
 The military jeep drives past and misses the tower.
 Joel goes to the roof to launch fireworks to catch the military's attention, but is killed when he accidentally ignites the entire pile of fireworks.